unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 > [!IMPORTANT]
 > Be careful not to confuse the `Shadow` property with the `Shadows` property.
 The singular `Shadow` property comes from `UIElement`.
 To add shadows to the `ShadowContainer`, use only the `Shadows` property.

+> [!NOTE]
+> When adding shadows to the `ShadowContainer`, keep in mind that the order in which you place them matters, as shadows can overlap each other, affecting the final result.
+To achieve the desired effect, arrange the shadows accordingly, considering their intended layering.

 ## Usage

 See how to add shadows to your controls with the following code and the result.